 The 21st Scottish 6-day event is being held in Royal Deeside between the 30th July and 5th August 2017.

 This will be the 4th time the 6-Days has come to Deeside (1983, 1993, 2005) and the event will use some of our best areas with a variety of terrain, superb arenas and car parking and stunning views to the hills and mountains around Deeside.

-The 2017 event will be based round an event centre in the Victoria and Albert Halls in Ballater with registration, prize giving and socials all contained in the 4 hall complex.
+The 2017 event will be based round an event centre in the Victoria and Albert Halls in Ballater with registration and socials all contained in the 4 hall complex.

 There will be a large well appointed campsite (toilets, showers, recycling etc) within 400-500m of the event centre, shops and other facilities in the centre of Ballater.